‘Court’ Is India’s Entry to Oscars

 Judge ‘You have come wearing a sleeveless top to the court.
 This is against the code of conduct in court.’

-Every scene in the movie plays out with a minimal amount of shots, either one long static shot or a two different shots with different angles.
-It looks odd for some time but convincing for the powerful script it presented.
-It grabs you inside the court within few moments to the film, and it touches your soul so easily without any gimmicks.
-It looks like a set of real life incidents but it is not real but a fiction and that is the reason for the applause to the makers.
+Every scene in the movie unfolds with a minimal number of shots, either a long static shot or two different shots with varying angles.
+It may seem odd initially, but it convincingly complements the powerful script presented.
+Within a few moments of the film, it grabs your attention inside the court, touching your soul effortlessly without resorting to any gimmicks.
+While it appears like a set of real-life incidents, it is, in fact, a work of fiction, earning applause for its makers.

-The script follows not only the proceedings of the case, but also the lives of all major characters involved.
-After each hearing it shifts to one of the character’s outside-the-court life.
-There are few memorable transitions also, now and then.
-Eg.: A scene ends with a huge applause for a stage drama in an auditorium and the very next scene starts with a complete silent shot inside the court.
+The script not only follows the proceedings of the case but also delves into the lives of all major characters involved.
+After each hearing, it transitions to one of the character’s lives outside the court.
+There are also a few memorable transitions, such as a scene ending with a huge applause for a stage drama in an auditorium, followed by a complete silent shot inside the court in the next scene.

 ‘Court’ Is India’s Entry to Oscars.